Skip to main content

 snowflakeaircon.sg

-Error keeps coming back after every reset: corroded wire connection
+Error returns after every reset: corroded wire connection

-The CH05 came and went.
-A power cycle cleared it some days, not others.
-A previous contractor quoted an outdoor control board replacement at $350.
+The CH05 came and went, cleared by a power cycle some days and not others.
+The outdoor control board was the obvious thing to suspect.
 But an error that clears on restart is usually a connection that drops, not a board that has failed.

 Case summary